Publication of Examination Results Policy

 Examination results will be issued to each candidate on or before the published date and will be sent by email only.

-Each candidate will receive, for each examination, the marks awarded by each marking examiner by question or section.
+Each candidate will receive, for each examination, the marks awarded by question or section.

 Examination results will not be given out over the telephone.